solid/process/README.md

 ## Editorial Structure

 Editor appointments and their respective assignments are made by the Solid Director.
 The Editorial Team is comprised of all the Editors appointed by the Solid Director, who are listed at [editors.md](editors.md), along with their assignments, contact details, and affiliations.
-Anyone may submit a request to be an Editor.
+Anyone may apply to be an Editor, and must include one or more requested editorial assignments as part of their application.
 These requests are not reviewed by other Editors.
 They are reviewed only by the Solid Director.
+Editor applications that can demonstrate the support of a relevant panel or group of community members will be favorably considered.
 These requests expire after two months.

 The Solid Manager, who is also an editor, is appointed by the Solid Director.
 The Solid Manager is responsible for formalizing the outcome of any votes.